peacewalker122/slow-database/PLAN.md

 * Partial writes

 ### Deliverable
-* DB survives restart
+* DB survives restart (It can survives, but need the actual flow to re-read the data back)
-    * Need to implement method to re read the given app.log and store it back to the db.
-Also research about wal checkpoint.
-        - about wal checkpoint, its mean for give the program latest wal checkpoint they need to check first.
 * Correctness > performance

 ---